 Next to the wakeboard park, there is a small pebble beach.
 Beach is mostly used as an exit point for wake-boarders.

-There isn't much shade here, but there is a nice grassy area with hammocks, sand volleyball court, as well as a small children's playground with a sandpit, and a couple of swings.
+There isn't much shade here, but there is a nice grassy area with hammocks, a sand volleyball court, as well as a small children's playground with a sandpit, and a couple of swings.

 A bar with a large terrace is a centerpiece of a wakeboard park.
 Public toilets are available near the bar and are free of charge.

 Further south, you'll come across the Parentium beach.
 It's basically a coastline along the small peninsula where the hotel Parentium is located.

 The beach here is nice, partly mostly rocky, with cemented sunbathing areas, but there are also two lovely pebbly beaches.

 The beach has good amenities including changing cabins, showers, and deck chairs rental.
 There is also a restaurant Villa Romana as well as an ice cream parlor serving also cold drinks on the beach.